 The same is true in the case of the AU higher education harmonization strategy.
 The basic principles of the strategy are outcomes of various policy initiatives of higher education co-operation and intergovernmental conferences of African Ministers of Education since the 1960s.
-Among others, the Regional Conference of University Leaders in Khartoum, Sudan, in 1960 and its subsequent document on inter-African co-operation in higher education development, the 1961 Addis Ababa and 1962 Madagascar conferences of African ministers of education and the resultant 20-year higher education development plan for Africa, the 1967 conference in Rabat of African ministry of education and university leaders which led to the establishment of the Association of African Universities (AAU), the 1969 conference of university leaders in Kinshasa, and the 1972 workshop in Accra on creating an African University and the resulting document on the challenges of African universities brought the discussion of higher education co-operation and

-Table 11.1.
-Higher education regionalization in Europe and Africa

-The Evolutionary Processes of Higher Education Regionalization in Europe and Africa Europe Africa European Convention on the Equivalence of Periods of University Study (1956).
+Among others, the Regional Conference of University Leaders in Khartoum, Sudan, in 1960 and its subsequent document on inter-African co-operation in higher education development, the 1961 Addis Ababa and 1962 Madagascar conferences of African ministers of education and the resultant 20-year higher education development plan for Africa, the 1967 conference in Rabat of African ministry of education and university leaders which led to the establishment of the Association of African Universities (AAU), the 1969 conference of university leaders in Kinshasa, and the 1972 workshop in Accra on creating an African University and the resulting document on the challenges of African universities brought the discussion of higher education co-operation and in Europe and Africa Europe Africa European Convention on the Equivalence of Periods of University Study (1956).
 The conference on inter-African co-operation in the development of higher education - Khartoum, Sudan (1960).
 UNESCO Convention on the Recognition of Studies, Diplomas, and Degrees concerning Higher Education in the Europe Region (1979).
 Addis Ababa conference on the Development of Education in Africa (1961).
 The European Credit Transfer and Accumulation System (ECTS) (1989).
 Madagascar conferences of African Ministers of Education on 20 years higher education development plan for Africa (1962).
 The European Convention on the General Equivalence of Periods of University Study (1990).
 The Arusha Convention (1981) on the Recognition of Studies, Diplomas, and Degrees.

-Qualifications in the European region (the Lisbon Convention) (1997).

-The Convention on the Recognition of
+The Convention on the Recognition of Qualifications in the European region (the Lisbon Convention) (1997).
+Sub-regional harmonization initiatives.
+The Sorbonne Declaration (1998).
+African Union Harmonization Strategy (2007).
+The Bologna declaration (1999).
+European Convention on the Equivalence of Periods of University Study (1956).